plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/SuppliesandItems.md

 **Supplies** are the ordinary adventuring tools and simple items found while exploring.
 The common nature of these items lends them to be used as currency in the barter economy.

-Players keep their Supplies in their Play zone.
+[Player](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#player-and-adventurer)s keep their Supplies in their Play zone.

 ## Declaring Supplies

 Supplies cannot be used until they are Declared.

-A player can **Declare** a Supply by turning a Supply ninety degrees clockwise, and announcing out loud to the group what object the Supply is.
+A [Player](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#player-and-adventurer) can **Declare** a Supply by turning a Supply ninety degrees clockwise, and announcing out loud to the group what object the Supply is.
 A Declared Supply cannot be Declared again, until the [Adventurer](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#player-and-adventurer) Resupplies.

 The Player can only announce the Supply as an object that costs one Supply.
 The [Guide](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#guide) ultimately decides whether the object costs one Supply, but at a minimum, this includes:
 - Torch